BCM’s New STEM Makerspace

 Nature’s Engineers aims to inspire a new generation of problem solvers and innovators by connecting them with nature’s intricate systems and cycles.
 With its mission rooted in guided inquiry and creativity, the space promises a unique, hands-on learning experience that blends the exploration of the natural world with STEM principles.

-Nature’s Engineers is open Thursdays from 2:30 pm–4:30 pm during the Museum’s Amazon Free Hours, and Saturdays and Sundays from 10:30 am–4:30 pm.
+Nature’s Engineers is open Thursdays from 2:30 pm – 4:30 pm during the Museum’s Amazon Free Hours, and Saturdays and Sundays from 10:30 am – 4:30 pm.
 Entry to Nature’s Engineers is included with general admission.

-Upcoming Projects
+Projects